FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 I highly recommend giving your puppy or dog a monthly, preventative medication to keep him safe.

-See my Canine Heartworm in Dogs and Heartworm Prevention pages for all the information and advice you need to keep your precious pup safe from this dangerous disease.
+Please check out my Heartworm in Dogs and Dog Heartworm Prevention pages for all the information and advice you need to keep your pet safe from this dangerous disease.

 Dog worm medications are the most effective way to eradicate canine worms.